 Current COVID-related Protocols:

-If you are interested in getting the COVID-19 vaccine now, there are many resources available to you.
+There are many vaccination resources available to you.
 Find a vaccination site near you or check out Jefferson County’s vaccination clinic information.
 Learn more about the safety of the vaccine from the Centers for Disease Control (CDC).

 Please keep in mind that Jefferson’s plans are subject to change due to new information, guidance and/or direction from the NYS Department of Health, Jefferson County Control Room and Public Health Office, Centers for Disease Control and SUNY.
 This page is your primary hub for current COVID guidance and updates to any procedures for accessing and visiting campus.